xrdocs/application-hosting/_tutorials/2018-05-25-logging-on-ios-xr-guest-os-with-rsyslog-and-elastic-stack.md

 - SCP
 - Installation via YUM

 If you are going to use SCP, you can grab package [directly](https://devhub.cisco.com/artifactory/xr600/3rdparty/x86_64/) and copy it to the router.
+Use yum with option _localonly_ to proceed with installation:

 ```
 [Canonball:~]$ yum install localonly -y rsyslog-7.4.4-r0.0.core2_64.rpm
 ```

-If you want to use YUM and your router has external connectivity, you may setup a yum repository and install the package via yum.
+If you want to use YUM and your router has external connectivity, you may setup a yum repository and install the package via yum.Based on your setup, few extra step maybe required, such as DNS configuration and setting proxy environment.

-Based on your setup, which may vary, make sure you have DNS server configured on the router.
 {: .notice--info}

+Let's configure DNS servers on the router.

 ```
 RP/0/RP0/CPU0:Canonball#conf t